JoeyStanley/real/_posts/2019-04-21-simulating_chutes_and_ladders.md

 tags: [Animations, Github, Side Projects, Simulations]
 ---

 We tried teaching our little almost-three-year-old *Chutes and Ladders* today.
 She wasn't very good at counting tiles.
 But, as I was sitting there climbing up and sliding down over and over, I wondered what the average number of turns it would take to finish the game.
 So I decided to take a stab at simulating the game.
-So here's a post on a simple simulation of *Chutes and Ladders*  that demonstrates absoluately nothing about linguistics and instead shows off some R skills.
+So here's a post on a simple simulation of *Chutes and Ladders*  that demonstrates absolutely nothing about linguistics and instead shows off some R skills.

 ```r
 library(tidyverse)